tskare/gpudrum/README.md

 ## Instructions

 `plugin` requires JUCE 8.0.6 which will be downloaded automatically via CPM.
-You may wish to set the environment variable `CPM_SOURCE_CACHE=~/.cache/CPM` or your preferred location to share library downloads between projects and not fetch on each clean build.
+You may wish to set the environment variable `CPM_SOURCE_CACHE` to a locaiton such as `~/.cache/CPM` to share library downloads between projects, and not re-fetch modules on each clean build.

 Build with CMake, e.g.: